 Once past the lake, the trail takes a hard right onto Bell Street, then a left onto Country Club Road, past the Department of Public Safety, across I-91, and continues up Country Club Road another 1/3 of a mile or so before the turnoff up into the woods toward Higby Mountain.

 My car spot was still a ways up the road, however, as the trailhead here has been co-opted by a local landowner who has a problem with hikers.
 Numerous “no parking” signs were posted and he had blacked out the blue blazes showing the way.
 Of course, that just meant to follow the black blazes for the 20 feet he’d defaced, but it was still a little disconcerting.
 This left me questioning how I’d fare for the next section, but I put that thought aside and simply reveled in my day.
-I’ll do so some more here by posting a “good memory” picture next to a bad one:

 Wow, what an introduction to the Mattabesett!
-A quarter of the trail was closed until this year, a third of it brand new as of this year, and a third of it simply stunning.
+A quarter of this trail was closed until this year, a third of it brand new as of this year, and a third of it simply stunning.
 Um, that leaves 11/12th’s by my math.
 And that 11/12th’s would be the disturbing and ominous end to my day.